Coronavirus: Gap plans to reopen 800 stores in May; here's what will be different

 SAN FRANCISCO -- Gap Inc. announced Wednesday it plans to reopen 800 stores before the end of the month, including Gap, Old Navy, Banana Republic, Athleta, Janie and Jack, and Intermix locations.

-The first stores to open their doors will be in Texas this weekend, according to the company.
+The first stores to open their doors will be in Texas this weekend, according to the San Francisco-based retailer.

 But customers shouldn't expect the stores to look as they did before the novel coronavirus.
 Fitting rooms will be closed, plexiglass barriers will be added by the registers and store employees will be controlling the number of people allowed in stores.